passiondev2024/natural/README.md

 The most useful commands for development are:

 - `yarn dev` to start a development server
-- `yarn build-docs` to build the docs locally (it will be published automatically by Travis)
+- `yarn build-demo` to build the docs locally (it will be published automatically by Travis)
 - `git tag -am 1.2.3 1.2.3 && git push` to publish the lib to npm (via Travis deploy mechanism)